You did not merely die, but you were murdered,

 And look to justice, not revenge, to free you

-To dance again with joy where loved ones live.
+To dance again with joy where you still live.